AgustinPalmaM/SQL_ruby_books_consultant/README.md

 ### Populate the tables

-Create a program `insert_data.rb` that should take one command-line argument `csv_file_path`.
+Create a program `fill_database.rb`.
 The program should read the CSV file and create all the records on the database.

-### Booking app
+### Book Consultant app

 The booking app displays a Menu with some options to interact with the database: